 We have a range of services and facilities to make Marwell Zoo as enjoyable and as accessible as possible for everyone.

-One FREE carer will be admitted with one paying guest with accessibility needs (See all Ticket Prices).
-As proof, we will accept Gateway cards, Compass cards, Max cards, letters from Disability Support Services, Personal Independence Payment (PIP) letters, appropriate Travel / Leisure Cards, and blue badges (although these should be left in your vehicle).
+One FREE carer will be admitted with one paying guest with accessibility needs.
+As proof, we will accept Compass cards, i-go cards, letters from Disability Support Services, Personal Independence Payment (PIP) letters, appropriate Travel / Leisure Cards, and blue badges (although these should be left in your vehicle).
 Don't worry if you do not have any of the above, please contact us ahead of your visit for advice.

 Our exhibits are specially designed with alternative viewpoints.
 For an overview, please see our access guide.

 All 5 of our toilet blocks have an accessible cubicle.
 There is also an accessible cubicle located in our gift shop.
 Please ask a member of staff if you need to obtain access.

 For guests with severe disabilities, we have a Changing Places toilet facility.
 In fact we were the first zoological park in the country to install one.
 Changing Places toilet facilities are different to standard accessible toilets, catering for people with profound and multiple learning disabilities, as well as other serious impairments such as spinal or brain injuries.
 They often need extra facilities to allow them to use toilets comfortably, and come equipped with extra features including adjustable changing benches and ceiling hoists plus enough room for at least two carers.
 A Radar key required to gain entry to this facility.
 For further information please call 01962 777407.

 Assistance dogs are welcome, although, access is restricted in a few areas due to the sensitive nature of our animals.
 Please note we do not accept assistance dogs and puppies in training.
 See our assistance dog map and factsheet.